Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 <p align="left">
   <img src="Assets/graph.png" width = 60%>
 </p>
-We can see that the total loss is decreasing over time, but it starts to plateau, after this point there wont be much increase in accuracy and we will start getting diminishing returns, thus stopping at this point is a good idea.
+We can see that the total loss is decreasing over time, but it starts to plateau, after this point there won't be much increase in accuracy and we will start getting diminishing returns, thus stopping at this point is a good idea.

 ### Exporting the Inference Graph
-To export the saved model i performed the following steps
+To export the saved model I performed the following steps
 ```
 conda activate tensorflow
 cd C:\TensorFlow\workspace\training_demo